sharedstreets/sharedstreets-api/README.md

 ## Global SharedStreets Tile Sets

-SharedStreets generates and publishes a global OpenStreetMap-derived tile set encoded in the SharedStreets protocol bufffer format.
+SharedStreets generates and publishes a global OpenStreetMap-derived tile set of street segment references, geometries, intersections and metadata encoded in protocol bufffer format (see the [SharedStreets Referencing System](https://github.com/sharedstreets/sharedstreets-ref-system) for details).
 These tiles are generated from periodic weekly planet.osm snapshots and converted to mercator z-12 tiles.
 The tiles are made available for download via the following endpoint:

 `https://tiles.sharedstreets.io/osm/{planet-yymmdd}/12-{x}-{y}.{geometry|reference|metadata|intersection}.6.pbf`